crwbasnayake/copy-rackspace-bulk/README.md

-# Rackspace Cloud File Copy Script
+# Rackspace Cloud Files Copy Script

 This node.js project is created to copy large set of files from one of your cloud container to another cloud container